-If you did not do early check-in, get your shirt, “bib” number, and safety pins on race day.
+- If you did not do early check-in, get your shirt, race/bib number, and safety pins on race day.
 Attach your number on the front of your shirt, jacket or pants.
+Do not fold it.
 This race is chip-timed.

 Drop Bag Area

-We would encourage you to invite friends and family to watch the race.
-They may walk along the Blue hub trail (accessible via the Green trail) or hang out near the start/finish.
-They may purchase the lunch for $10.
+- We would encourage you to invite friends and family to watch the race.
+They may walk along the Blue hub trail, just off trail (accessible via the Green trail) or hang out near the start/finish.

 DURING THE RACE